Alaxouche/Wunduniik/README.md

 1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net Runtime v5 desktop & Console x64](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
 2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
 3. Fully uninstall Skyrim by deleting the folder and the Skyrim Special edition folder inside \Documents\My Games\.
+4. Download and install Creation Kit from Steam.
-4. Reinstall Skyrim into a location that is not Program files.
+5. Reinstall Skyrim into a location that is not Program files.
 Somewhere like `C:\Games` is a good location.
 Make sure to get an english copy of it.
-5. Start the game once and let it do the graphics check.
+6. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.

 #### YOU DON'T NEED TO DOWNGRADE THE GAME, WABBAJACK DOES IT FOR YOU!
 DOING SO WILL CAUSE INSTALLATION ISSUES